 Santiago de Compostella to Covadonga

-The Picos mountains, or to give them their full name Los Picos d’Europa (the peaks of Europe), are a hiker and adventurers dream.
-The highest peak reaches 2,650 metres with many others around the 2,500 metre mark.
+The Picos mountains, Los Picos d’Europa (the peaks of Europe), are a hiker and adventurers dream.
+The highest peak reaches 2,650 metres with many others around the 2,500-metre mark.

-The Covadonga lakes are renowned for being one of the most beautiful parts of the Picos.
+The Covadonga lakes are known as one of the most beautiful parts of these Northern Spain mountains.
 However, word of this has spread and the only way to reach them, at least in summer, is to take a tour bus up there as police close the road to cars.

 Roads in the Picos are windy and extremely narrow and even the smallest sounding of journeys will take a long time.
 Allow for this in your plans and enjoy the scenery stopping off for breaks every now and again as you travel through this stunning area of Spain.

 Covadonga to Santander

-Santander has a huge port which sees arrivals from Portsmouth on the 24 hour ferry but is also home to a stretch of sandy beach.
+This Spain 1 week itinerary finishes up in Santander.
+Santander has a huge port which sees arrivals from Portsmouth on the 24-hour ferry but is also home to a stretch of sandy beach.